JiriSlof/KnowledgeBase/MS System Center.md

 software and MS SQL Server.

 ## License Mobility
-- License Mobility is not available and also not benefit of SA.
+- License Mobility is not available and it's benefit of SA.
 - Licenses can be reassigned to servers no more frequently than once every 90 days

 ## License Suites